-Students are expected to attend each class according to the schedule, which applies to both contact and online classes.
+Students are expected to attend each class according to the schedule, which applies to contact and online classes.
 No transfers among the groups are allowed.
-Should students miss three or more classes, they will not receive credits for the course no matter what their overall results are.
+Should students miss three or more classes, they will not receive credits for the course regardless of their overall results.